deghislain/stockexperts/README.md

 # Stockexperts Crew

-Welcome to the Stockexperts Crew project, powered by [crewAI](https://crewai.com).
-This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
-Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.
+Welcome to Stockexperts Crew, powered by [crewAI]((link unavailable)) Unlock efficient stock research with our innovative multi-agent AI system, built on crewAI's robust framework.
+Our mission is to simplify the discovery of top-performing stocks across industries and sectors, making investment decisions easier for you.

 ## Installation

 Ensure you have Python >=3.10 <=3.13 installed on your system.
 This project uses [Poetry](https://python-poetry.org/) for dependency management and package handling, offering a seamless setup and execution experience.

 First, if you haven't already, install Poetry: